PNNL-Comp-Mass-Spec/Validate-Fasta-File/Readme.md

 The input file path can contain the wildcard character * and should point to a fasta file.

-The output folder path is optional, and is only used if /C is used.
+The output directory path is optional, and is only used if /C is used.
-If omitted, the output stats file will be created in the folder containing the .Exe file.
+If omitted, the output stats file will be created in the directory containing the .Exe file.

 The parameter file path is optional.
 If included, it should point to a